-While it’s not a preferred situation to be in and there’s a looming gloom behind the whole thing, your dog can live a quality lifestyle even with just three legs.
+While it’s not a preferred situation to be in, and there may be a looming gloom behind the whole thing, your dog can live a quality lifestyle even with just three legs.

-If you have a three-legged dog, have a dog that’s facing amputation in the future, or are a dog owner who wants to know all the things about dog care, keep on reading.
+If you have a three-legged dog, have a dog that’s facing amputation in the future, or are a dog owner who wants to know everything there is to know about dog care, keep on reading.
 We’ve got tips for how to care for a three-legged dog right here!

-(via Pug Life Harness Review By Pamela V.)
+(via Joyride Harness Review By Pamela V.)

 #1 | Remain Calm

 We know you’re probably experiencing a lot of anxiety and concern about amputating your dog’s leg, but here’s the truth of the matter: your dog will feel much better when the thing that’s ailing them is removed.
 You’ll see a difference!